ryanxjhan/matrixleap/src/content/ourwork/cn/wheelset-selection-software.md

 ## Technical Overview

-The core of WheelSelect Pro lies in its robust and user-friendly software, developed using Visual Studio 2022 and C# for the upper machine, and Android Studio and Java for the handheld device.
-The system employs MySQL 8.0 databases to manage extensive data involved in wheelset selection and storage.
+The core of WheelSelect Pro lies in its robust and user-friendly software, developed using C# for the upper machine, and Android Studio and Java for the handheld device.
+The system employs MySQL databases to manage extensive data involved in wheelset selection and storage.
 Designed to work with Windows 7 and above, as well as Android 7.0 and above, the software ensures wide compatibility and reliability.
 The hardware setup includes servers for data handling and PDAs for on-the-go operations, emphasizing redundancy and efficiency.

 ## Client Impact